-David B. Jones, CEO, The Talent Enterprise
+David B. Jones, CEO, Mercer Talent Enterprise

 According to my own Thriving Index™ character strengths assessment, one of my own highest, signature strengths is Resilience.
 This is defined as “being able to cope with and bounce back from failures, setbacks and challenges” and I am sure after the last year or so in particular, we have all tapped our personal reserves of resilience to get us through the professional, personal, social and domestic impact of the pandemic.
-It may be true that recently, as individuals and within our organisations, we have all had to tap into our reserves of resilience to just survive as the immediate priority before even considering how to thrive.
+It may be true that recently, as individuals and within our organizations, we have all had to tap into our reserves of resilience to just survive as the immediate priority before even considering how to thrive.
 The last 18 months of facing the COVID – 19 with the devastation and disruption it has caused, along with the indirect economic impacts, which could be with us for much longer and have only just begun to be felt.

 At first sight, being resilient is also something which feels very gratifying.
 I LIKE to see myself as “strong” and resolute and as a middle-aged, British man from a tough working-class upbringing, I like to tell myself that my unbreakable spirit and refusal to back down in the face of a challenge is not just a core part of my identity, it is an important ingredient in my “success”.
 Growing up, all my personal role models from books, TV, films and sports also displayed these “heroic” attributes, and I guess that’s why I used to like playing rugby and now enjoy marathon running.
 I know all about the importance of outward displays of bravery, not showing emotion and just “sucking it up” during difficult times, the twenty-first century version of the good old fashioned “stiff upper lip”.

 Indeed, resilience is rapidly becoming the latest zeitgeist amongst leadership gurus, social media feeds and online conferences.
 That sounds great, right?
-Well, yes, to a certain extent, although at best our latest research at The Talent Enterprise would suggest a qualified, cautious affirmation, of what is the latest management cliché du jour.
+Well, yes, to a certain extent, although at best our latest research at Mercer Talent Enterprise would suggest a qualified, cautious affirmation, of what is the latest management cliché du jour.
 Whilst it may be currently very popular, almost to the point of being puerile and certainly not of particular pragmatic benefit when it comes to attaining and sustaining human flourishing.

 What I see as my resilience, others can see as my stubbornness, inability to listen, a dearth of situational awareness and lack of openness, innovation and willingness to change.
-This is where data analytics reveals that too much resilience in isolation can be really dumb, in fact it can become established as a behavioural contribution to several leadership derailers.
+This is where data analytics reveals that too much resilience in isolation can be really dumb, in fact it can become established as a behavioral contribution to several leadership derailers.

-However, let’s face it, most managers behaviours, preferences and expectations are shaped by their own early experiences, including their formative professional careers.
+However, let’s face it, most managers behaviors, preferences and expectations are shaped by their own early experiences, including their formative professional careers.
 Many conform to the middle-class, expectations of deferred gratification – hard work and suffering today, in exchange for reward tomorrow.
-These cultural and social assumptions are built into the artefacts of success in many aspects of our life, at least they used to be and are increasingly only emphasised in the most traditional organisations.
+These cultural and social assumptions are built into the artefacts of success in many aspects of our life, at least they used to be and are increasingly only emphasised in the most traditional organizations.

 For example, the people practices of Goldman Sachs have been in the news a lot recently.
 Not only has CEO David Solomon called the recent growth in working from home an “aberration”, insisting on presenteeism as a requirement for maximising productivity at the bank.
 This is counter to their own performance and to much research on the performance and positivity of the majority of workers being enhanced during periods of remote working.
 The investment bank has also been criticised for its “up or out” competitive career paths, where junior analysts are expected to demonstrate their resilience as a proxy for their potential by putting in extremely long hours at the office.
 An internal survey was reported to have revealed that first – year analysts worked an average of 95 hours per week, sleeping an average of 5 hours per night.
 Unsurprisingly, a majority reported that they were thinking of leaving as their physical health, mental wellbeing and relationships were suffering as a result.
 The analysts had requested a reduction of total hours to an average of 80 hours per week, with no work after 9pm on Friday and Saturdays reserved to be off work entirely.

 Behind this story is a powerful and pervasive workplace cultural assumption.
 Junior team members are expected to demonstrate their resilience as a proxy for their commitment.
 The expectation is that if they can survive their early career experience and not quit, they could then possibly be considered for promotion, recognition, development and reward thereafter.
-The problem with such working cultures which over-rely on resilience is that they can become fixed organisational behaviours, creating unsustainable approaches to work and becoming counter – productive when it comes to implementing change, innovation or more flexible twenty – first century approaches to work.
+The problem with such working cultures which over-rely on resilience is that they can become fixed organizational behaviors, creating unsustainable approaches to work and becoming counter – productive when it comes to implementing change, innovation or more flexible twenty – first century approaches to work.
 Those who survive this system and eventually become more senior themselves and often perpetuate the destructive working culture of which they are the survivors.
 Just like senior pupils in English boarding schools, senior officers in the military, they have no incentive to change the cultural over – reliance on resilience.
-This is an organisational, team and personal leadership derailer for those involved.
+This is an organizational, team and personal leadership derailer for those involved.
 Of course, Goldman Sachs is incredibly profitable, but if it eschews remote and flexible working and treats people this way, the question is how will it attract and retain top talent in the long – run if the focus is on merely surviving rather than thriving?

 Resilience can also be just plain dumb, according to economist Albert Hirschman.
 In a classic study from 1970 he highlighted four categories of responses to dissatisfaction with negative or problematic situations.
 Whether you are unhappy with your job, your marriage or your government, decades of research following Hirschman’s original work shows that you have a choice between four broad categories of response to dissatisfaction – exit, voice, persistence and neglect.
 Exit means removing yourself from the situation altogether: quitting a miserable job, ending an abusive marriage or migrating from an oppressive country.
 Voice involves actively trying to improve the situation: approaching your boss with suggestions for job enrichment, encouraging your spouse to seek counselling or campaigning to elect a less corrupt government.
 Neglect entails staying in the current situation but reducing your effort and expectations: doing just enough work to not get fired, choosing new hobbies or friends which keep you away from your spouse or just refusing to be politically active.